 What I adored about this film was that it was reminiscent of the sentiment in the movie Office Space (1999).
 The workplace a thankless arena that kills your soul.
 Mayhem is one of my favorite virus movies.
 This is a virus that unencumbers your inhibitions.
 These same free-spirited people are then given nail guns, circular saws and access to the underpaid guy in I.T.

 Many will hone in on the want to punch out that nasty co-worker or throw down with the office jerk and that's where this film finds success.
 We have a hero to cheer for in Derek and it's impossible to want him to lose.

 The violence is not restrained in director Joe Lynch's film.
 If you have seen any of his other works such as Wrong Turn 2 (2007) or his mini-series 12 Deadly Days (2016) you will be aware that the man loves a good spatter and this is no exception.
-Where some critics found the violence too much, I found it took on a badass coolness that only Steven Yuen could bring.
+I found this film took on a badass coolness that only Steven Yuen could bring.
 Yuen's performance teamed with Samara Weaving's cold maniacal smirk, was amazing.
 There was an aspect of crazed comical effervescence bubbling out of them.
 I couldn't get enough.

-Samara Weaving was in The Babysitter (2017) a Netflix original that has romped in with rave reviews.
-I was one who loved her role of the sadistic killer a lot.
-I was equally excited when she appeared as disgruntled, heavy metal loving client in this.
+Samara Weaving was in The Babysitter (2017) a Netflix original and I love her in a sadistic killer role.
+I was equally excited when she appeared as a disgruntled, heavy metal-loving client in Mayhem.
 She is great.
-The chemistry between Yuen and Weaving was great.
-After most of a bottle of Cabernet Sauvignon, I wanted them to get married in real-life and have babies.
+The chemistry between Yuen and Weaving was amazing.
+So much so, after most of a bottle of Cabernet Sauvignon, I wanted them to get married in real-life and have babies.
 I'm joking of course, but I hope they team up again in the future.